 Hi bunqers! 🌈

-As you know, bunq takes the safety and security of your personal information very seriously 🔒 We’ve already shared some tips on how to keep you and your money safe here, but we thought it might help to provide some more tips to to help you recognize fraud.
+As you know, bunq takes the security of your personal information very seriously 🔒 We’ve already shared some tips on how to keep you and your money safe here, but we thought it might help to provide some more tips to to help you recognize fraud.

 What is Phishing?
 Phishing is an attempt by fraudsters to obtain your personal information, such as passwords or security details.
 The fraudsters often disguise themselves as a trustworthy party by using fake websites that look just like legitimate websites.
 The general lay-out as well as the link are often almost exactly the same.
 These websites are very good at making you believe they are sending a genuine email from (for example) your bank or an online payment processor, when in fact it is fake.